synycs-dev/extract_linked_reports/README.md

 <p align="center">
-⭐ Drop a star to support OptScale ⭐
+⭐ Drop a star to support SynOps ⭐
 </p>

 # FinOps and cloud cost management platform to run any cloud workload with optimal performance and cost